Working with industry and other collaborators

 No. Ceres does not fund any aspect of industry R&D.

 This is possible in principle; however, Ceres would need to first understand the status of any background IP coming out of the Innovate project.
-IP status for every Ceres project is always assessed early in the application process, so previous Innovate UK work should not be viewed as a barrier to your application.
+IP status for every Ceres proposal is always assessed early in the application process, so previous Innovate UK work should not be viewed as a barrier to your application.

 I am an academic from a Ceres partner university; can I work with researchers from the other partner institutions on joint projects?